stylescape/icon.gl/README.md

 Iconography is highly functional in a user interface.
 When used wisely, icons become an elegant yet efficient way to communicate with and help guide a user through an experience.
 To maintain this functionality, it’s important to reduce cognitive load on users by employing icons sparingly and strategically throughout your designs.

-#### Sizing

-Icons have been designed to work best in four sizes: 16px, 20px, 24px, and 32px.
-Please use icons at their originally produced size.
-These are provided in SVG and Adobe Illustrator files.

 ## Installation